 Offers are just information.
 We can use information processing technology (the web, databases, schema, etc.) to share offers with each other and then filter and display them as we see fit.
 If we provide people with a tool to process offers, we can stop paying for human attention (which is scarce, expensive and used by aggregators to take our money, efficiency and opportunities) and start paying for information processing (which is abundant and cheap).

 The solution, then, is an offerbot – a federated, distributed, personal and open-source tool for generalized offer processing.
 It will allow individuals and organizations to make and receive any offer and filter, process and display them however they see fit, giving them (rather than aggregators) control over the offers they receive.
 Once we have offerbots we won’t need to use aggregators’ search engines, social networks or commerce platforms – we will create our own.

 Convincing people to participate in a distributed network of offerbots from scratch, however, is almost impossible.
-The intermediate solution is to create a centralized offer processing system which is neutral and does not exclude any party on the basis of their ability or willingness to pay.
+An intermediate solution is to create a centralized offer processing system which is neutral and does not exclude any party on the basis of their ability or willingness to pay.
 This will create a supply of offers, income to build offerbots and demand for offerbots themselves.